bwburnsides/BW8cpu/docs/instruction-set-architecture.md

 These registers have limited direct instruction support, and are generally interacted with via `MOV`s.
 The `ab` and `cd` registers provide a mechanism for constructing 16-bit results that can be loaded into the GPPs or the SP.
 The combination of `gpp` and `sp` is known as the pointers (`ptr`).

-Additionally, there is the Status Register (`sr`) which stores the following CPU flags:
+Additionally, there is the Status Register (`sr`) which stores the following CPU flags. `sr` is not user facing, meaning that the user can not explicity load or store values into it.
+Nonetheless, the value of each bit in the register can be directly or indirectly managed by the program via select instructions in the ISA.
+The flags that each instruction modify are denoted in the instruction descriptions below.

 1. Zero (`Z`)
 2. Carry (`C`)
 3. Negative (`N`)
 4. Overflow (`V`)
 5. Interrupt Enable (`I`)
-6. User Data Source (`U`)
+6. Use User Bank Register (`U`)
+7. ~Supervisor Enable (`~S`)

 The first four of these are primarily set by the result of a recent ALU calculation.
 The Interrupt Enable flag is used to enable or disable maskable interrupt requests (IRQ), and is managed directly by the programmer via `SEI` and `CLI`.
-Finally, the `U` flag is intended for use within supervisor code, in order to give access to user address space.
+Finally, the `U` flag is intended for use within supervisor code, in order to give access to user address spaces.

 In the subsequent section, the size of an instruction is given as the total number of bytes required to execute the instruction.
 This includes the optional prefix `EXT` byte, the opcode itself, and any operands following the opcode in the instruction stream.
+For this reason, the `BW8` ISA can be thought of as a variable-length instruction set.

 # Addressing Modes

+Addressing Modes specify the source and destination of instructions.
+Many instructions support multiple addressing modes - these are described in the subsequent instruction description section.
+Below are descriptions of all addressing modes present in the ISA.

 - *Implied*: There is no relevant operand source or destination, or they are implied directly by the opcode.

 - *Register Direct*: There is no effective address; all operands are in registers which are implied by the opcode.

-- *Immediate*: Their is no effective address; the operand is the one or two bytes following the opcode in the instruction stream, depending on the target of the instruction.
+- *Immediate*: There is no effective address; the operand is the one or two bytes following the opcode in the instruction stream, depending on the target of the instruction.

 - *Absolute*: The effective address is given as a two-byte absolute address which follows the opcode in Big Endian order.